tensor-compiler/docs/docs/index.md

 computations.

-The sidebar to the left links to documentation for the TACO C++ and Python libraries as well as some examples demonstrating how TACO can be used in real-world applications.
+The sidebar to the left links to documentation for the TACO C++ and Python APIs as well as some examples demonstrating how TACO can be used in real-world applications.

 # System Requirements

 * A C compiler that supports C99, such as GCC or Clang
     * Support for OpenMP is also required if parallel execution is desired
-* Python 3 with NumPy and SciPy (for the Python library)
+* Python 3 with NumPy and SciPy (for the Python API)

 # Getting Help